stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 The frontend runs on port 80 within its pod and communicates over TCP.
 To manage and route incoming traffic, *Traefik* is used as an ingress controller.
 It is configured to forward requests to _stormmind.ch_, including the root path _/_ and all subpaths, to the frontend pod.
 Requests to _api.stormmind.ch_ are routed to the backend service, which listens on port 8080.
 All HTTP traffic is automatically redirected to HTTPS to ensure secure communication.

-Both the backend and frontend deployments are configured to always pull the latest Docker image and to retain only one previous ReplicaSet.
+Both the backend and frontend deployments are configured to always pull the latest Docker image and to retain only one previous _ReplicaSet_.
 This setup simplifies the deployment process and reduces potential ambiguity when identifying the active version.

 To enable HTTPS functionality, a _ClusterIssuer_ and a _Certificate_ resource were configured within the Kubernetes cluster.
 These components automatically request and manage TLS certificates from *Let's Encrypt*, making them available to Traefik for encrypted traffic handling.